-29 Under OIG-NYPD's calculations, if a document was expected for a final extension date but none was filed, OIG-NYPD calculated the number of days between the expected extension date and the discontinuance date to determine whether the missing extension should be marked "late."
+Under OIG-NYPD's calculations, if a document was expected for a final extension date but none was filed, OIG-NYPD calculated the number of days between the expected extension date and the discontinuance date to determine whether the missing extension should be marked "late."
 OIG-NYPD found that such discontinuances occurred later than the extension deadline.
-In addition, setter extension requests - all occurring at the end of investigations - were disapproved.
-For these, OIG-NYPD also calculated the number of days between the expected extension date and the discontinuance date to determine whether the disapproval should be marked "late." for the extension deadline, while for occurred after the extension deadline.
+In addition, extension requests - all occurring at the end of investigations - were disapproved.
+For these, OIG-NYPD also calculated the number of days between the expected extension date and the discontinuance date to determine whether the disapproval should be marked "late." of those disapprovals occurred prior to the extension deadline, while extension deadline.